darioflute/sospex/INSTALL.md

 conda update --all -y

-The packages *lmfit* and *reproject* have to be installed from the astropy channel:
+The packages *lmfit*, *reproject*, and *fitsio* have to be installed from other channels:

 conda install -c cprescher lmfit -y

-conda install -c astropy reproject -y
+conda install -c conda-forge reproject -y

+conda install -c conda-forge fitsio -y

 Now you are ready to install sospex: